lucasrb04/exercicios-trybe/README.md

-Trybe, a escola que te ensina a programar, a aprender e atrabalhar.
+Trybe, a escola que te ensina a programar, a aprender e a trabalhar.